maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 *Table 10 – PROTECT – OPNsense: LAN Firewall rules settings*

-3. If you elected to deploy an OPNET network, configure the following rules for this interface:
+**3. If you elected to deploy an OPNET network, configure the following rules for this interface:**

 ![](_images/55._OPNsense_-_Firewall_Rules_-_OPNET.png)